dvdmrk/may22-course2-software-dev/README.md

 # C# .NET Course Work

 This repository contains all project files and solutions from the May 2022 Software Dev 2 course.
+Follow this guide to build your first [MVC CRUD App with SQLite](directions.md)

 ## Technologies: